Free deliveries on orders over £40 | Check out our available delivery area in our FAQ

 Raclette de Savoie

-Produced in La Savoyarde, nestled in the Savoie Mountains, our Raclette is made from the unpasteurised cow’s milk collected from the neighbouring farms.
+Produced in La Savoyarde, nestled in the Savoie Mountains, our Raclette is made from the thermised cow’s milk collected from the neighbouring farms.
 It is matured on spruce for at least 8 weeks.
 The wood gives the cheese a nuttier flavour, and it helps regulate the moisture of the rind.
-Although perfectly enjoyable when eaten cold, the Raclette cheese truly reveals itself...
+Although perfectly enjoyable when eaten cold, the Raclette cheese truly reveals...

 Morbier bichonné